ludus-leonis/FreeBeeGee/docs/datamodel.md

 ## Pieces

-When assets are displayed on the table and become 'tangible', they are called pieces.
+When assets are displayed on a table and become 'tangible', they are called pieces.
 Pieces extend the asset information by data like position, rotation, etc. Multiple pieces can share the same  asset.

 A minimal piece contains the following information: